 The sixth President of the United States, John Quincy Adams, was born here to John and Abigail Adams in 1767.
 The Adams family lived here until 1783, a time in which John Adams helped shape the Declaration of Independence and was a leading voice in discussions about the shape of the national government.
 John Quincy Adams was a one-term President in the late 1820s and is best known for his nationalist foreign policy as a diplomat in his early years and his leadership of the small but vocal anti-slavery contingent in the House of Representatives between 1830 and his death in 1848.
 During these years, Adams warned against the disproportionate political power of Southern planters and introduced hundreds of anti-slavery petitions.
-In response, Southern Congressmen with the help of political leaders of both parties in the North instituted the gag rule in 1836.
+In response, Southern Congressmen with the help of political leaders of both parties in the North instituted the "gag rule" in 1836.
 Between 1836 and 1844, John Quincy Adams led the fight against the gag rule and the methods of its proslavery supporters by attempting to introduce antislavery petitions in clever ways that embarrassed his colleagues until a majority in the house sided with Adams and his repeal of the gag rule in 1844.
 The home is part of the Adams National Historical Park which preserves the home of two Presidents of the United States, John Adams and John Quincy Adams, of U.S. Ambassador to Great Britain, Charles Francis Adams, and of the writers and historians Henry Adams and Brooks Adams.
 The park's main historic features include the birthplaces of the two American Presidents, and the Stone Library which serves as the first presidential library and houses the books of the President John Quincy Adams.

-John Quincy Adams, the sixth President of the United States and son of John Adams, one of the founding fathers of America, was born in one of the a clapboard houses of the salt-box type located in the park.
+John Quincy Adams, the sixth President of the United States and son of John Adams, one of the founding fathers of America, was born in one of the a clapboard houses of the "salt-box" type located in the park.
 The house is located just 75 feet away from his father birthplace.
 Both of the structures are the earliest surviving presidential birthplaces in the country.